How to Write Thesis Statement: A Practical Guide for Your Paper

 Not only is it okay, but you absolutely should.
 A thesis isn't set in stone.
 It’s a living part of your writing process.
 As you dig deeper into your research, you’ll find new evidence, and your perspective will naturally shift and sharpen.

 Consider your first attempt a "working thesis."
 It's just a starting point to get your research engine running.
-This back-and-forth is also a huge part of figuring out how to write a literature review, because what you learn from other scholars will directly shape the argument you decide to make.
+This back-and-forth is also a huge part of figuring out , because what you learn from other scholars will directly shape the argument you decide to make.

 What's the Real Difference Between a Topic and a Thesis?